eppu-peltonen/exercise-tracker-server/README.md

 `npm run dev` for running the server with nodemon for development.

-`npm start` for running the server in development.
+`npm start` for running the server in production.
 Notice that this will connect to your database configured in the `DATABASE_URL` environment variable

 ## API endpoints